samofthex/sam-harrison-music/pages/movies/wishep/index.md

 56:55
 <a href="https://www.facebook.com/samofthex/">SAM HARRISON</a><br>
 This set features a lot of songs I didn't have footage of at the time - Sexy Baby, Instant Noodles, The Imposter & NSA Love didn't have any published versions, and I wanted to make sure they were filmed.
 The main aim of this gig though was to record a live Version of 'The Wish E.P.'.
-Unfortunately, one of the songs, Ketamine Kim, didn't record properly, and we replaced it with an improptu jam with my tutor and mentor Colin Dudman.
+Unfortunately, one of the songs, Ketamine Kim, didn't record properly, and we replaced it with an improptu jam with my tutor and mentor Colin Dudman <a href="https://youtu.be/RU9xW6M8WoA">(Click to hear his 'Study to be Quiet'</a> .
 Highlights for me were 'Sexy Baby', 'Let's Pretend', 'Whole Lotta Shakin', 'Good Times & NSA Love' and 'Commercial Christmas Song'.<br><br>
 Set List:<br>
 <a href="https://youtu.be/RU9xW6M8WoA">Sexy Baby Blues</a><br>
 <a href="https://youtu.be/uDboi2GO7Mc">Instant Noodles</a><br>